-• CroFab (sheep dervived) is available.
-Ask the patient if they are allergic to sheep or papayas and pineapples (chemicals from these are used in the processing of the antivenom).
+• CroFab (sheep dervived) and Anavip (horse dervived) are available.
+Ask the patient if they are allergic to sheep, horses, papayas and/or pineapples (chemicals from these are used in the processing of the antivenom).

 How long will it take to get the antivenom from the pharmacy?